binary-manu/arch-ansible/vagrant/README.md

 * `default_memory` is the amount of RAM the VM will get, in MiB;
 * `default_video_ram` is the amount of video RAM the VM will get, in MiB;
-* `default_cpus` is the number of virtual CPUs the VM will get.
-By default, it is set to half the logical processor of the host, so if you have a 12-thread CPU it will be set to 6.
+* ~~`default_cpus` is the number of virtual CPUs the VM will get.
+By default, it is set to half the logical processor of the host, so if you have a 12-thread CPU it will be set to 6.~~
+  Set the environment variable `ARCH_ANSIBLE_CPUS` instead.
+If unset, the defaults above apply.

 Please note that RAM settings are usually adequate for booting and provisioning the VM and to allow the final system to start the GUI.
 You